Celery Juice Recipe

 Variations

-- ginger (I like to add a little grated ginger to make ginger celery juice)
+- Ginger (I personally like to add a little grated ginger to my juice)

 - Rinse and chop.
 Separate the ribs of celery from the stalk and rinse under cold water, removing any dirt.
 Chop the celery into 1-inch pieces.